oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

       - Bounds take effect before precision (see enforcement sections).
       - Sign is set by inserting a sign character anywhere in the text.
-      - Because input is lenient, it is limited to ≤ one character per entry.

 ## Examples